 Talk to someone in the Castle if the players have the Contacts.
 See what information the players can get from them.

-Hit up the local pubs to discreetly inquire as to who has knowledge of the Castle and could maybe draw a map
+Hit up the local pubs or private drinking establishments to discreetly inquire as to who has knowledge of the Castle and could maybe draw a map (see Players Handbook for more information on pubs and drinking in Dublin).

 Case the Castle themselves in disguise to get to know the layout.